dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Notebook.md

 * It's possible to create a collaboration (more than one person developing).
 * Magic Command are built in commands that provide the same output regardless of the notebook language.
 * Create: Workspace -> Create notebook (it's possible to create a folder to create a notebook)
 * %run: runs notebooks in other notebooks.
-You can override the default language in a cell by using the language magic command at the beginning of a cell.
+You can overwrite the default language in a cell by using the language magic command at the beginning of a cell.
 The supported magic commands are: `%python`, `%sql`, `%scala`, and `%r`.
 * They have build in version control, but also there is the [[Databricks Repo]].